binpash/pash/README.md

 More installation instructions in [the tutorial](./docs/tutorial.md#installation).
 Remember to `export` `PASH_TOP` in your startup scripts!

+On Windows, you can follow [wsl guide](./docs/windows.md) to install `Windows Subsystem for Linux` and then setup PaSh.

 ## Testing

 To execute the current tests before committing and pushing code, simply run: